Beef

 Impacts

 Beef production has several distinct and significant impacts on the environment.
-More pasture is used for cattle than all other domesticated animals and crops combined.
+More agricultural land is used to raise cattle than all other domesticated animals and crops combined.
 In addition, cattle eat an increasing proportion of grain produced from agriculture, are one of the most significant contributors to water pollution and soil degradation, and are a major source of greenhouse gas emissions.
 Finally, processing cattle into meat, meat by-products and leather is a major source of pollution in many countries.

 Habitat conversion

-Researchers estimate that each year an area of rainforest larger than New York state is destroyed to create grazing land.
-Currently over two-thirds of the world's agricultural land is used for maintaining livestock.
-One-third of the world's land is suffering desertification due in large part to deforestation, overgrazing, and poor agricultural practices.
-Up to 20% of the earth’s grasslands are suffering from some degree of degradation.
+Researchers estimate that each year an area of rainforest larger than the state of New York is destroyed to create grazing land.
+Other important habitats, such as the grasslands of the Northern Great Plains, are threatened by expansion of crops for livestock and human consumption.
+Currently, over two-thirds of the world's agricultural land is used for maintaining livestock.
+One-third of the world's land is suffering desertification due in large part to deforestation, overgrazing and poor agricultural practices.

 Water pollution and usage

-Disposal of organic cattle production waste without proper treatment leads to the pollution of water resources.
+Disposal of cattle production waste without proper treatment leads to the pollution of water resources.
 Sediment resulting from poor grazing management contaminates surface water and groundwater.
-Heavy water use by the beef industry is also a major concern.
+Beef production also requires a significant amount of water, most of which is used to grow feed for cattle.

 Industrial pollution

 As the global cattle industry has expanded, the beef slaughter and leather industries have grown vigorously.
-The waste from both slaughterhouses and tanneries—rich in organic matter, heavy metals and caustic solutions—is highly polluting without appropriate treatment.
+When it is not properly treated, waste from slaughterhouses and tanneries—rich in organic matter, heavy metals and caustic solutions—is highly polluting without appropriate treatment.

 Soil degradation

 Livestock farming is one of the main contributors to soil erosion around the world.
-Turning forests into pasture, overgrazing, and soil impaction from cattle’s hooves can lead to extreme loss of topsoil and organic matter that may take decades or centuries to replace.
+Turning forests into pasture and overgrazing, or using marginal lands to grow feed, can lead to extreme loss of topsoil and organic matter that may take decades or centuries to replace.

 Climate change

 Beef production has a considerable effect on climate change due to emissions of greenhouse gases such as methane, nitrous oxide and carbon dioxide.
-Research shows that methane produced by ruminant livestock accounts for between 7% and 18% of global methane emissions from human-related activities.
+Research shows that ruminant livestock account for between 7% and 18% of global methane emissions from human-related activities.

 What WWF Is Doing